alexpeterhall/quotes/quotes.md

 "Every part of our personality that we do not love will become hostile to us." - Robert Bly "The curious paradox is that when I accept myself just as I am, then I can change." — Carl Rogers "When people seem like they are mean, they're almost never mean.
 They're anxious." - Alain de Botton

-Actor-Observer Asymmetry: We judge others based solely on their actions, but when judging ourselves we have an internal dialogue that justifies our mistakes and bad decisions.

 ## Peace of mind